keithalewis/math/uf.md

 is what a sell-side trader quotes to buy-side customers.
-A quants job is to help traders figure out when ($\tau_j$) and how much ($\Gamma_j$) to trade in order to satisfy the contract obligations.[^4] Note the term _self-financing_ means satisfying the obligation to pay 0 on non-payment dates.
+A quants job is to help traders figure out when ($\tau_j$) and how much ($\Gamma_j$) to trade in order to satisfy the contract obligations.[^4] The term _self-financing_ means satisfying the obligation to pay 0 on non-payment dates.

 When $\Delta_t + \Gamma_t = 0$ we say the trading strategy is _closed